julianjohannesen/first-mern/README.md

 **Create a simple web app using the MERN stack and explore basic authentication.**

-In this tutorialyou'llbecome familiar with how to build web applications that depend on APIs to provide them with services like user authentication and authorization.
-We’ll be building a very simple website that will allow a user to register an account, log in and log out securely.
-The stack we’ll be using is the popular MERN stack, which comprises MongoDB, Express.js, React.js, and Node.js.
-We’ll be using several other technologies along the way, but those four are the biggies.
+In this tutorial you'll become familiar with how to build web applications that depend on APIs to provide them with services like user authentication and authorization.
+You’ll be building a very simple website that will allow a user to register an account, log in and log out securely.
+The stack you’ll be using is the popular MERN stack, which comprises MongoDB, Express.js, React.js, and Node.js.
+You’ll be using several other technologies along the way, but those four are the biggies.

-This tutorial is not intended to teach everything you need to know to deploy an application.theintention is to cover the minimum requirements to build a working application.
+This tutorial is not intended to teach everything you need to know to deploy an application.
+Our intention is to cover only what you need to build a working application.

 ## Background